A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-Here, the process $a_k$ is then viewed as the consumer's effort to reduce his electricity consumption.
-Without any effort, customers are expected to have a \emph{nominal} consumption of $\xnom_k$.
-In this model, we suppose that there is no common noise between the different clusters.
-Note that we do not explicitly impose bounds on the process $X_k$ -- typically non-negativity assumption, but this is naturally enforced by the cost of effort and the volatility parameter $\sigma_k$.
+Note that we do not explicitly impose bounds on the process $X_k$ -- typically non-negativity assumption -- but this will be naturally enforced by the cost of effort and the volatility parameter $\sigma_k$ so that the probability of negative consumption will be negligible.

+\item[$\diamond$]\textbf{Retailer.} In this model, an electricity provider, incentivised by a regulation agency, aims at designing a reward function based on the \emph{terminal ranking} of the agents in order to lower the global consumption of the customers: considering that the cumulated consumption of the agents in the $k$th population, i.e. $X^a_k(T)$, is distributed according to $\mu_k$, the ranking $r$ of a player consuming the quantity $x$, is measured by the fraction of agents consuming less than $x$, i.e., $r = F_\mu(x)$, where $F_\mu$ denotes the cumulative distribution function on $\mu$ (so that the worst performer/the highest consumption has rank one and the top performer has rank 0).

-Let $\R \times [0,1] \ni (x,r) \mapsto R(x,r) \in \R$ be a continuous bounded function that is non-increasing in both arguments.
-The set of such reward functions is denoted by $\mathcal{R}_b$.
-For any probability measure $\mu$ on $\R$, we write $R_\mu(x) = R(x,F_\mu(x))$ where $F_\mu$ denotes the cumulative distribution function on $\mu$.
-When $R(x,r)$ is independent of $x$, we say that the reward is \emph{purely ranked-based}.
+A reward function in our context is then a continuous real-valued function $\R \times [0,1] \ni (x,r) \mapsto R(x,r)$ that depends both on the cumulated consumption $x$ and the terminal ranking $r$.
+We consider only rewards that are non-increasing in both arguments, to favor low ranks.
+For any $\mu\in\mathcal{P}(\R)$, we write $R_\mu(x) = R(x,F_\mu(x))$ and when $R(x,r)$ is independent of $x$, we say that the reward is \emph{purely rank-based}.
 In the sequel, we will consider the following decomposition assumption: